-To this end, the European Parliament Working Group on Antisemitism invites stakeholders, organises debates, drafts parliamentary resolutions and amendments and provides regular incident reports concerning the 28 member states.
+To this end, the European Parliament Working Group Against Antisemitism invites stakeholders, organises debates, drafts parliamentary resolutions and amendments and provides regular incident reports concerning the 27 member states.

 The identity and spirit of the European Union depends on taking clear steps against Antisemitism.